 Nearly one year ago, regulators at the National Highway Traffic Safety Administration (NHTSA) issued a national recall for faulty Takata airbags.
-Impacting roughly 23.4 million vehicles in the U.S., this recall has been slow to remedy the issue that creates a risk of these airbags rupturing and, in doing so, possibly shooting small pieces of metal at vehicle occupants’ heads and chests.
+Impacting roughly 23.4 million vehicles in the U.S., this recall has been slow to remedy the issue that creates a risk of these airbags rupturing and, in doing so, possibly shooting small pieces of metal at vehicle occupants’ heads and chests in a car accident.

 While regulators and Takata officials will reportedly be convening this fall to evaluate how to improve the recall efforts, below, we have presented some of the most important facts that you should know about this recall right now.